RaghavpravinKS/smart-food-management/README.md

 python3 post_proc_client.py
 ```

+>[!NOTE]
-Note: This file uses the haar cascades method to identify human faces.
+>This file uses the haar cascades method to identify human faces.
 The xml file for opencv is obtained from an open-source [repository](https://github.com/anaustinbeing/haar-cascade-files/tree/master).

 ### References: